 Go back to your project

-Create your issues
+Create your work items

 For the purpose of this tutorial, the following asset types are used: